Free Settler or Felon

 Convicts Embarked

-After the Guard were embarked, the John Barry departed Deptford on 8 April 1819 and proceeded to Portsmouth to take on board the convicts from various hulks.
+After the Guard were embarked, the ship departed Deptford on 8 April 1819 and proceeded to Portsmouth to take on board the convicts from various hulks.
 She arrived at Spithead on 16 April.
 On 20th April sixty male convicts were embarked from the Laurel and eighty from the Leviathon Hulks in Portsmouth harbour.

 Others who had been held on the Captivity hulk and were embarked on 20 April included William Mattingly, Joseph Mason, William Baldock, Richard Evans, George Wood, Robert Parsons, John Moon, Robert Thrower, William Smith; John Pidgeon who had all been tried at the Old Bailey in December 1818.
 Emanuel Myers, William Lewis, George Thompson, Edward Hawkins and John Jackson who were tried at the Old Bailey on 17 February 1819 were also embarked at this time.